eclipse-chariott/Agemo/docs/README.md

 ## Chariott Integration

-The Pub Sub Service connects to [Eclipse Chariott](https://github.com/eclipse-chariott/chariott) as a Service Provider.
-This means that the service becomes discoverable through the Chariott service discovery mechanism.
+The Pub Sub Service registers with [Eclipse Chariott](https://github.com/eclipse-chariott/chariott) as a Service Provider.
+This means that the service becomes discoverable through Chariott's service discovery mechanism.
 Applications that want to utlize a publish/subscribe service can call Chariott to return the gRPC endpoint for the Pub Sub Service.
 Publishers are the only applications that need to communicate directly with the Pub Sub Service to manage topic lifetimes and get any broker